AryanParashar24/kgateway.dev/content/blog/securing-egress-traffic-with-kgateway-istio-ambien-mesh-and-kyverno-lfx-mentorship-blog.md

 ### Deploy the test client

-To test the security policies applied by kgateway, we use a simple Pod named curl-test-client.
-Its primary role is to serve as the mesh-enabled client that originates the outbound traffic, allowing us to test Layer 4 security (mTLS) and Layer 7 policies (CEL RBAC/ExtAuth).
+To test the security policies applied by kgateway, use a simple Pod named curl-test-client.
+Its primary role is to serve as the mesh-enabled client that originates the outbound traffic, to test Layer 4 security (mTLS) and Layer 7 policies (CEL RBAC/ExtAuth).
 It is labeled for Ambient Mesh enrollment.

 ```YAML
 kubectl apply -f - <<EOF